xamarin/xamarin-forms-samples/Templates/ControlTemplates/SimpleThemeWithTemplateBinding/README.md

 ---
 name: Simple Theme with Template Binding
-description: This sample demonstrates using a `ControlTemplate` with a `TemplateBinding` to theme a `ContentPage` and change the theme at runtime  For more info...
+description: This sample demonstrates using a ControlTemplate with a TemplateBinding to theme a ContentPage and change the theme at runtime
 topic: sample
 languages:
 - csharp